 At the Company's East Slopes project in California there is only one buyer available for the purchase of crude oil production.
 The Company has no natural gas production in California.
-At August 31, 2018 and February 28, 2018 this one customer represented 100.0% of the crude oil sales receivable balance.
+At November 30, 2018 and February 28, 2018 this one customer represented 100.0% of the crude oil sales receivable balance.
 If this buyer is unable to resell its products or if they lose a significant sales contract, the Company may incur difficulties in selling its crude oil production.

-The Company's accounts receivable balances from California crude oil sales of \$125,016 and \$104,840 at August 31, 2018 and February 28, 2018, respectively were from one customer, Plains Marketing and represent crude oil sales that occurred in August and February 2018, respectively.
+The Company's accounts receivable balances from California crude oil sales of \$90,987 and \$104,840 at November 30, 2018 and February 28, 2018, respectively were from one customer, Plains Marketing and represent crude oil sales that occurred in November and February 2018, respectively.

-Joint interest participant receivables balances of \$53,104 and \$58,452 at August 31, 2018 and February 28, 2018, respectively represent amounts due from working interest partners in California, where the Company is the Operator.
-There were no allowances for doubtful accounts for the Company's trade accounts receivable at August 31, 2018 and February 28, 2018 as the joint interest owners have a history of paying their obligations.
+Joint interest participant receivables balances of \$55,769 and \$58,452 at November 30, 2018 and February 28, 2018, respectively represent amounts due from working interest partners in California, where the Company is the Operator.
+There were no allowances for doubtful accounts for the Company's trade accounts receivable at November 30, 2018 and February 28, 2018 as the joint interest owners have a history of paying their obligations.

-At August 31, 2018, the Company owed our principal lender, Maximilian Resources LLC, a Delaware limited liability company and successor by assignment to Maximilian Investors LLC (either party, as appropriate, is referred to in these notes to the financial statements as "Maximilian"), an aggregate \$12.1 million or approximately 68.9% of the Company's total debt.
-The Company is currently considered to be in default on its credit facility loan with Maximilian.
-As a result of this concentration of debt, the Company may be susceptible to any economic challenges faced by Maximilian, which is currently in receivership.
-For further information on the Maximilian credit facility and loan balances refer to Note 9.
+At November 30, 2018, the Company owed our principal lender, Maximilian Resources LLC, a Delaware limited liability company and successor by assignment to Maximilian Investors LLC (either party, as appropriate, is referred to in these notes to the financial statements as "Maximilian"), an aggregate \$12.6 million or approximately 69.4% of the Company's total debt.